MatMaul/pynetgear/README.md

 pyNetgear works with Python 2 and 3.

+If you are connected to the network of the Netgear router, a host is optional.
-If you are connected to a Netgear router, it will automatically find the Netgear router and can query it without needing a host, username or password.
-If you connect using the IP address, you will need a password (username defaults to admin).
+If you are connected via a wired connection to the Netgear router, a password is optional.
+The username defaults to admin.

 It currently supports the following operations: